Ludwig9392/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer
 ```
 Then we can manage our docker on a browser on http://dockerIp:9000.

+## The end is just the beginning

+Now everything should work and we want to try it but there's just a little problem, we don't like to type so many commands, it's boring, take a lot of times, and it's easy to make a mistake.
+It's the same for you isn't it ?
+So we made a script that will do that for us !
+To test the lab, you just need to **clone this repo** and then you have to go on it's **root** and launch our **setup.sh**.

+**Now we have done a good job and deserve to get a decent grade, what do you think ?**